marywam/Agri-Records-Backend/README.md

 exit

 #Install PostgreSQL adapter for Django
---In your virtual environment inside your project-- install psycopg2
+#In your virtual environment inside your project
+install psycopg2

 # Install psycopg2 (PostgreSQL adapter for Django)